 This is a minor adjustment where we are really just trying to find those “sit bones”.
 Too far back and the rider is crushing that soft tissue and too far forward the rider will clip the side of the seat with every revolution.

 Once we find that adjustment we can mess around with the tilt of the saddle however common practice says that we don’t alter it much more than 3 degrees in either direction.
 I prefer to keep mine leveled.
 Too tilted down and the rider slides off, too tilted up and the rider is pulling the soft tissue directly into the saddle every revolution.

 How Do I Stop My Bum From Hurting On A Bike?

 The most important thing to do to stop your bum from hurting on a bike is to get a well-fitted bike.
 Moreover, try different saddle shapes to find the one that suits your riding style.
 A well-suited saddle will ensure your comfort.
 You can also adjust the seat post to your height for a more comfortable ride.

 Yes, fortunately, the bike seat pain does go away eventually.
 Once your body gets used to the saddle, you will feel the pain subside.
 However, it may take some time for the body to adapt to the bike saddle.

 So in closing, it is always more than just the saddle however there are plenty of designs to pick your fancy.
 Listen to your rider friends and try some things out for yourself.
 Replace that old saddle every 2 years or so depending on how much you ride.
 Make sure you are fitted properly on your bike and sitting on those “sit bones” before you start complaining that it is all the saddle’s fault.

-Look into a no nose saddle or a saddle with a Perineum groove to give some relief to all that soft tissue in between your legs.
+I would recommend you look into a no-nose saddle or a saddle with a Perineum groove to give some relief to all that soft tissue in between your legs.
 I personally have a road saddle with the cutout.
 I have never had any problems with numbness or tingling and that I think is mostly due to the proper saddle position and where I carry my weight.